The Scatty Mum

 As delicious as it is, the Wagamama version of katsu curry contains egg, as they use it to stick the panko breadcrumbs to the chicken.
 Like in this Homemade Chicken Goujons Recipe, I have used my trusted Hellman’s vegan mayo to coat the salmon, making this recipe egg free!

-If you are a fan of a fakeaway dish, why not check out my Five Guys Copycat Burger & Five Guys Peanut Free Cajun Fries too.
+If you are a fan of a fakeaway dish, why not check out my Five Guys Copycat Burger & Five Guys Peanut Free Cajun Fries or salt & pepper chips too.

 Jump to: